Deci-AI/super-gradients/documentation/source/models_export.md

 export_result = model.export("yolo_nas_s.onnx")
 ```

+A lot of work just happened under the hood:

+* A model was exported to ONNX format using default batch size of 1 and input image shape that was used during training
+* A preprocessing and postprocessing steps were attached to ONNX graph
+* For pre-processing step, the normalization parameters were extracted from the model itself (to be consistent with the image normalization and channel order used during training)
+* For post-processing step, the NMS parameters were also extracted from the model and NMS module was attached to the graph
+* ONNX graph was checked and simplified to improve compatibility with ONNX runtimes.

 A returned value of `export()` method is an instance of `ModelExportResult` class.
 First of all it serves the purpose of storing all the information about the exported model in a single place.